MonicaF99/Assignment1/README.md

-Python Robotics Simulator
+First Assignment Research Track
 ================================

-This is a simple, portable robot simulator developed by [Student Robotics](https://studentrobotics.org).
+This is a controller for a robot in a simulator environment developed by [Student Robotics](https://studentrobotics.org).
-Some of the arenas and the exercises have been modified for the Research Track I course

 Installing and running
 ----------------------